jbcodeforce/eda-studies/docs/techno/kafka-connect/index.md

 ## Installation

 The  Kafka connect framework fits well into a kubernetes deployment.
-As of now, we have different options for that deployment: the [Strimzi Kafka connect operator](https://strimzi.io/docs/latest/using.html#kafka-connect-str), isntall in a VM like an EC2 instances, or use serverless using AWS MSK Kafka Connector.
+As of now, we have different options for that deployment: the [Strimzi Kafka connect operator](https://strimzi.io/docs/latest/using.html#kafka-connect-str), install in a VM like an EC2 instances, or use serverless using AWS MSK Kafka Connector.

+### Local demonstration

+This lab present the simplest way to demontrate Kafka Connect using File Source and File Sink on a local laptop.
+The approach is based on docker compose, 1 Kafka broker, 1 topic, and a container running the file connectors in [standalone mode](https://github.com/jbcodeforce/kafka-studies/tree/master/labs/kconnect/filetofile) or in distributed mode with [this sample](https://github.com/jbcodeforce/kafka-studies/tree/master/labs/kconnect/distributed-filetofile).

 ### Strimzi

 [KafkaConnector resources](https://strimzi.io/docs/operators/latest/configuring.html#assembly-kafka-connect-str) allow us to create and manage connector instances for Kafka Connect in a Kubernetes-native way.
-To manage connectors, we can use the Kafka Connect REST API, or use KafkaConnector custom resources.
+To manage connectors, we can use the Kafka Connect REST API, or use KafkaConnector custom kubernetes resources.
 In case of GitOps methodology we will define connector cluster and connector instance as yamls.
 Connector configuration is passed to Kafka Connect as part of an HTTP request and stored within Kafka itself.